Arakon/Nightscout-TFT/README.md

 - The "Last Data" text will turn red if the data is more than 15 minutes old.
 - The BG value will change to yellow if high, orange if low, and red if critical low.
 The thresholds can be set in the sketch.
 - The User_Config.h is preconfigured for the above display.

+### To do:

+- I'm considering implementing support for a single WS2812b LED to show warnings in matching color.
+- May or may not look into implementing audible alarms, although frankly, I believe they'd get annoying fast.